har-in-air/ESP32_AUTO_WATER/README.md

 <img src="docs/autowater_gs_update.png" />

+### Schedule settings via spreadsheet
 We can edit the spreadsheet tab `Control` to remotely set the watering schedule parameters.
 If the spreadsheet entry is an 'x', no modification of the currently configured parameter is required.

 In the example below, we have edited the `Control` tab to set the sensor threshold, while the other schedule parameters are not modified from their existing values.

 <img src="docs/autowater_gs_control.png" />

-Note that these schedule settings are read only on the next scheduled wake-up, and then set for the following day.
+Note that schedule changes in the spreadsheet are read only on the next scheduled wake-up, and then set for the following day.

+### Schedule settings via WiFi configuration
-When we use the WiFi webpage to configure schedule parameters, the changes are immediate, e.g. if we edit the settings at 9am and set the daily wake up time to 11am and then reset the system, the unit will wake up at 11am that day.
+When we use the WiFi webpage to configure schedule parameters, the changes are immediate, e.g. if we edit the schedule settings at 9am, set the daily wake up time to 11am and then reset the system, the unit will wake up at 11am that day.

 To summarize :